MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 - Storage – adapters will be used for SMB traffic including Storage Spaces Direct
 - Management – adapters will be used for management access to nodes.
 This intent is not covered in this article, but feel free to explore.

-Below are the activities covered in this article:
+This article covers the following activities:

-1. Activity 1: Configure a cluster
+- Activity 1: Configure a cluster

-1. Activity 2: Configure an override
+- Activity 2: Configure an override

-1. Activity 3: Validate automatic remediation
+- Activity 3: Validate automatic remediation

-1. Activity 4: Remove an intent
+- Activity 4: Remove an intent

 ## Activity 1: Configure a cluster

-In this activity, we will use Network ATC to maintain a consistent configuration across all cluster nodes.
+In this activity, we use Network ATC to maintain a consistent configuration across all cluster nodes.
 This is beneficial for several reasons including improved reliability of the cluster.
 With Network ATC, the cluster is considered the configuration boundary.
 That is, all nodes in the cluster share the same configuration (symmetric intent).

 > [!IMPORTANT]
 > If a node is clustered, you must use a clustered intent.
 Standalone intents are ignored.

 ### Task 1: Create a cluster

 Create a failover cluster of one or more nodes.
 The cluster can include any number of supported Azure Stack HCI nodes.
-We will also demonstrate adding other nodes to the cluster later.
+We also demonstrate adding other nodes to the cluster later.

 > [!NOTE]
 > You can add all nodes at one time using the `New-Cluster` cmdlet, then add the intent to all nodes.
 Alternatively, you can incrementally add nodes to the cluster.
 Network ATC will manage the new nodes automatically.